riteofthearcane/AutoRegister/README.md

 * records restricted sections and prevents signing up for them
 * stops searching when over credit limit or when no classes left to sign up for
 * handles classes with lecture and a quiz section or lecture, quiz, and lab sections (hello PHYS 121)
+* refreshes and logs back in if logged out
 * stores settings in config file so user only has to set up once
 * customizable section blacklist